Kitware/VTK/Documentation/dev/build_windows_vs.md

 ### Build

 Use Visual Studio to build the .dll files.
-The last step of CMAke will launch Visual Studio and will open the generated solution.
+The last step of CMake will launch Visual Studio and will open the generated solution.

 1. Set the configuration to "Release"
 2. Build the "ALL_BUILD" project.

-Again, this will take a while [About ten mintues on a 2-core i7].
+Again, this will take a while [About ten minutes on a 2-core i7].

 After this there should be a folder /build/bin/Release containing the created .dll libraries.